passportxyz/passport-docs/pages/building-with-passport/smart-contracts/test-mode.md

 # Testing Onchain Passport

 As developers, we often want to test our apps and integrations on testnets, where there is nothing of real world value at stake, before we go live on a live public mainnet.
-You can always deploy the Passport XYZ smart contracts to your own local ephemeral blockchain, but it is also recommended to test your integration on a public testnet too, as this more realistically simulates a mainnet environment.
+You can always deploy the Passport smart contracts to your own local ephemeral blockchain, but it is also recommended to test your integration on a public testnet too, as this more realistically simulates a mainnet environment.

-For this reason, the Passport team deployed the Passport smart contracts on public testnets, including OP Sepolia and Linea Goerli.
+For this reason, the Passport team deployed the Human Passport smart contracts on public testnets, including OP Sepolia and Linea Goerli.

 ## Test mode in the Passport app